phybros/willwarren.com/content/posts/install-multiple-jdks-with-jenv-and-homebrew-on-macos.md

 ---
-title: "Install and Use Multiple JDKs with jenv and Homebrew on macOS"
+date: "2023-11-28"
-description: "For anyone who needs to have many different versions of Java installed on their macOS machine.
-It goes over installation of `jenv` and various JDKs as well as how to switch between them"
+description: For anyone who needs to have many different versions of Java installed on their macOS machine.
+It goes over installation of `jenv` and various JDKs as well as how to switch between them
-date: 2023-11-28
-tags: [java, coding, macos]
 draft: false
+tags:
+- java
+- coding
+- macos
+title: Install and Use Multiple JDKs with jenv and Homebrew on macOS
 ---

 A short post for anyone who needs to have many different versions of Java installed on their macOS machine.
 It goes over